JustinMills2024/AApply-filters-to-SQL-queries/README.md

 The following code demonstrates how I created a SQL query to filter for login attempts that occurred outside of Mexico.</br>

 <img src="https://github.com/JustinMills2024/Apply-filters-to-SQL-queries/assets/159082478/a1582050-6d31-4362-b15f-e9c8d17a18db" alt="1707189394904">
+<h2>Retrieve employees in Marketing</h2>
+<br>My team wants to update the computers for certain employees in the Marketing department.
+To do this, I have to get information on which employee machines to update.

+The following code demonstrates how I created a SQL query to filter for employee machines from employees in the Marketing department in the East building.</Br>